 4. Acts of Service

 If this is your love language, you prefer your partner to do things for you.
 You like it when they do little thoughtful things.
 For example, you’d like them to cook dinner for you after a long, stressful day at work.
 You like to wake up to the smell of fresh coffee and breakfast.
 You’d want them to follow you to the doctor’s office for an appointment.
 When your partner does this, you feel loved and cared for.

 Although everyone loves getting gifts, you prefer this often.
 Hearing your partner say “I got you something” makes you really happy.
 And that is because it makes you aware of the fact that they thought about you during the day.
 Or they saw a pretty necklace or nice sweatshirt, and it reminded them of you.

 How To Find Your Partner’s Love Language

-However, when you understand what your language is and compare it to that of your partner’s, you might start to understand patterns in disagreements you usually have.
-Therefore, if your partner’s love language is “acts of service”, but you focus more on “affirmation”, they may still not feel loved.
-That is because such persons believe action speaks louder than words.
+However, when you understand your language and compare it to that of your partner, you might start to understand patterns in the disagreements you usually have.
+Therefore, if your partner’s love language is “acts of service” but you focus more on “affirmation,” they may still not feel loved.
+This is because they believe that actions speak louder than words.

 Do Love Languages Change?

 The answer is “Yes and No”.
 Love languages are a lot similar to our human personalities.
 They may shift or become slightly different over time, but they’re rooted in who we are.
 Hence, they remain pretty much the same.
 Although You may have more than one love language, one would be more dominant than others.
 For example, physical touch may be your primary love language, while acts of service are your secondary one.
 So, don’t be surprised if your partner who loves acts of service gets upset because you don’t say “I love you” so much.